By fiifi DZANSI

-A culture of Gratitude was a virtue in the village I grew up at a point in time.
+In my village, gratitude was a virtue.
 People were encouraged to show appreciation, at least twice, for a good deed.

-As children, we were asked to thank people immediately after they showed us kindness.
-Later, we went to their home early in the morning to thank them.
+As children, they taught us to thank people immediately.
+Afterwards, we went to their homes early in the morning to show more appreciation.
+Later

 Gratitude begets good deeds.
-When shown gratitude, people feel good about themselves and are willing to do more acts of kindness.
+People feel good about themselves and are willing to do more acts of kindness.

-Recently, an orange seller thanked me so much for buying from her.
-She said my purchase meant a lot to her, that I bought from her instead of somewhere else.
+Recently, an orange seller thanked me profusely for buying from her.
+She celebrated me like an Olympic gold medalist.
+She explained that my purchase meant a lot to him.

-That was right on her part to show such profound gratitude.
+She was right.
 There were many other women selling oranges around.

-Besides, you may not be the only one doing the sort of business you do.
-If someone makes the decision to do business with you, show gratitude.
+Likewise, you may not be the only one doing the sort of business you do.
+If someone makes the decision to walk through your doors, be appreciative. too

 Let them feel you’re happy and proud to have them around.
-Your online presence should as well make people feel this way.
+Your online presence should as well contribute to this.

 Say hello to people who mention you in their social media comments or give a review.

 Don’t let your clients go through a war zone while doing business with you.
-Deliver your services or products to clients in an effortless, fluent and simple way.
+Deliver your services or products to clients in an effortless, fluent and easy manner. simple

 And at the end, say thank you like you really mean it.
 Perhaps, send a thank you card, an email, or a WhatsApp.